-An accelerator is a ring-shaped or linear (straight-line) device that accelerates charged particles to high velocities and energies and through the collision of these particles allows the study of matter at very small scales (less than 10-12 cm).
+A particle accelerator is a ring-shaped or linear (straight-line) device (see Figure 1)that accelerates charged particles to high velocities and energies and through the collision of these particles allows the study of matter at very small scales (less than 10-12 centimeter).
 Modern accelerators can produce collisions that mimic the conditions of the early universe.
 Creating tiny fireballs of high density and high temperature, physicists are able to produce the particles that were abundant in the early universe, a trillionth of a second after the Big Bang.
 The largest accelerator in the world is the Large Hadron Collider at CERN.

 How accelerators work